-RCd (Demoralization) on the MMPI-2 and MMPI-2-RF RC Scales measures a pervasive and affect-laden dimension of unhappiness and dissatisfaction with life (Ben-Porath, 2012).
-When RCd is high, scores on a number of the Specific Problems Scales (e.g., SUI, HLP, SFD, NFC, STW-found only on the MMPI-2-RF) can help to identify particular manifestations of demoralization.
+RCd (Demoralization) on the MMPI-3 and MMPI-2-RF measures a pervasive and affect-laden dimension of unhappiness and dissatisfaction with life (Ben-Porath & Tellegen, 2020a).
+When RCd is high, scores on a number of the Specific Problems Scales (e.g., SUI, HLP, SFD, NFC) can help to identify particular manifestations of demoralization.
 Conversely, a low RCd score, along with an elevation on one or more of its associated scales, indicates that the problems measured by the latter scale(s) are unaccompanied by a pervasive sense of being overwhelmed or a desire to give up.

-Reconciling and Bringing Meaning to Divergent Test Findings: Advice from the ExpertsQuestions regarding the proper interpretation of divergent test findings were posed to leading experts in the field of psychological test development and validation.
-Their combined responses are provided here:
+Reconciling and Bringing Meaning to Divergent Test Findings: Advice from the Experts

+Questions regarding the proper interpretation of divergent test findings were posed to leading experts in the field of psychological test development and validation.77 Their combined responses are provided here: